1880 Southern Luzon earthquakes: July 18, Sunday

 From then on, small tremors continued throughout the day.
 The frightened, terrified look of the people going through the streets, the slightest noise being sufficient to startle and set every soul running out of the houses to the middle of the streets, and to the squares, every slight shock of the earth strikes terror into the soul of every one, each and every one expecting unheard-of calamity.
 Whole families were emigrating from the city to the country on a large scale.

 The view during the earthquake from the vessels in the Pasig River, was, as described by an eyewitness, something to be seen to be appreciated.
 The rocking to and fro of the buildings was something terrific, the vessels moving about and bumping each other as though in a heavy seaway; the water of the river, bubbling up and mixed with the black mud of the river, was all the colour of ink; hundreds of people rushed off to the ships and remained all night.
 In Manila Bay, the same bubbling appearance was observable on the water, and the shock was distinctly felt on board the ships; the water's depth close in shore had been shallowed by some four feet in some places.

 In Lingayen, Pangasinan, some 200 km north of Manila, the earthquake occurred at 12:42 p.m., reported as violent, oscillating NE to SE, with a duration of 1 minute 50 seconds accompanied by deep subterranean noise.
 In Santa Cruz, Laguna province, 60 km SE of Manila, the shock was also felt at 12:42 p.m. and continued for more than a minute.
 The Government House, the Convent, the Telegraphic Office and the rest of the province formed a single mass of ruins.
-In Tayabas, Quezon, Quezon province, the oscillation continued for 2 minutes and 30 seconds.
+In Tayabas, Tayabas province, the oscillation continued for 2 minutes and 30 seconds.